 Magic itself is beyond the common man; often called Warlocks or sorcerers or in some cases Witches.
 Magic is widely feared no matter its use or intent.

-Fragged Aeterum is a wonderful dark gothic setting that allows you go to some very dark places at the table.
+Fragged Aeterum is a wonderful dark gothic setting that allows you to go to some very dark places at the table.
 One of the best parts of Fragged Aeternum is the fact that by its very nature players are pitted against forces, factions, and consequences that often are larger than the characters.

 The Tethered are beyond death, yet they can’t just throw their life away in a conflict against the power of the Fiends.
 Death is not without consequence because the players are fighting to protect something worth more than their own lives.
 They are the first and in many cases the only line of defense for mankind.
 If a Tethered falls in battle frivolously the result may be the loss of an entire neighborhood or even the loss of a district.
 More importantly, these neighborhoods and districts are filled with mortal souls many of whom will descend only to return as Fiends themselves.
 Because of this, even the Immortal Tethered have to weigh the options of their actions in the game.